• Skip to primary navigation

 pickled onions in a jar with spoon

 I try to have a jar of these onions in my fridge at all times.
-They can be added to salads, like this Cumin Lime Coleslaw, as an accompaniment to eggs, a topping for curries or stew.
+They can be added to salads, like this Cumin Lime Coleslaw, as an accompaniment to eggs, a topping for curries or stew or a crunchy addition to these Vegetarian Collard Green Wraps or these Loaded Cheeseburger Bowls.
 Double or triple the batch if you go through a lot.
 The only extra time required is in prepping the onions.

 Ingredients